Corporate finance: Considerations

-If there are no NPV positive opportunities, i.e. projects where returns exceed the hurdle rate, and excess cash surplus is not needed, then – finance theory suggests – management should return some or all of the excess cash to shareholders as dividends.
-This is the general case, however there are exceptions.
-For example, shareholders of a "growth stock", expect that the company will, almost by definition, retain most of the excess cash surplus so as to fund future projects internally to help increase the value of the firm.
+Thus, if there are no NPV positive opportunities, i.e. projects where returns exceed the hurdle rate, and excess cash surplus is not needed, then management should return (some or all of) the excess cash to shareholders as dividends.

+This is the general case, however the "style" of the stock may also impact the decision.
+Shareholders of a "growth stock", for example, expect that the company will retain (most of) the excess cash surplus so as to fund future projects internally to help increase the value of the firm.
+Shareholders of value- or secondary stocks, on the other hand, would prefer management to pay surplus earnings in the form of cash dividends, especially when a positive return cannot be earned through the reinvestment of undistributed earnings; a share buyback program may be accepted when the value of the stock is greater than the returns to be realized from the reinvestment of undistributed profits.

-Management must also choose the form of the dividend distribution, as stated, generally as cash dividends or via a share buyback.
+Management will also choose the form of the dividend distribution, as stated, generally as cash dividends or via a share buyback.
 Various factors may be taken into consideration: where shareholders must pay tax on dividends, firms may elect to retain earnings or to perform a stock buyback, in both cases increasing the value of shares outstanding.
-Alternatively, some companies will pay "dividends" from stock rather than in cash; see Corporate action.
-Financial theory suggests that the dividend policy should be set based upon the type of company and what management determines is the best use of those dividend resources for the firm to its shareholders.
+Alternatively, some companies will pay "dividends" from stock rather than in cash or via a share buyback as mentioned; see Corporate action.

-As a general rule, then, shareholders of growth companies would prefer managers to retain earnings and pay no dividends (use excess cash to reinvest into the company's operations), whereas shareholders of value- or secondary stocks would prefer the management of these companies to payout surplus earnings in the form of cash dividends when a positive return cannot be earned through the reinvestment of undistributed earnings.
-A share buyback program may be accepted when the value of the stock is greater than the returns to be realized from the reinvestment of undistributed profits.
-In all instances, the appropriate dividend policy is usually directed by that which maximizes long-term shareholder value.
+Dividend theory

+As for capital structure above, there are several schools of thought on dividends, in particular re their impact on firm value.

+A key consideration will be whether there are any tax disadvantages associated with dividends: i.e. dividends attract a higher tax rate as compared, e.g., to capital gains; see dividend tax and Retained earnings § Tax implications.

+Here, per the abovementioned Modigliani–Miller theorem:

+if there are no such disadvantages - and companies can raise equity finance cheaply, i.e. can issue stock at low cost - then dividend policy is value neutral;

+if dividends suffer a tax disadvantage, then increasing dividends should reduce firm value.

+Regardless, but particularly in the second (more realistic) case, other considerations apply.

+The first set of these, relates to investor preferences and behavior (see Clientele effect).

+Investors are seen to prefer a “bird in the hand” - i.e. cash dividends are certain as compared to income from future capital gains - and in fact, commonly employ some form of dividend valuation model in valuing shares.

+Relatedly, investors will then prefer a stable or "smooth" dividend payout - as far as is reasonable given earnings prospects and sustainability - which will then positively impact share price; see Lintner model.